-Drawing on UC's teaching and research strengths in Political Science and International Relations, graduates can now obtain a professional capstone qualification in policy analysis and strategic decision making.
+Drawing on UC's teaching and research strengths in Political Science and International Relations, graduates can obtain a professional qualification in public policy and strategic decision making.

-Note: This is a sister qualification to the new Master of International Relations and Diplomacy, which caters for students interested in careers in international and global affairs.
+UC also offers a Master of International Relations and Diplomacy for those interested in careers in international and global affairs.

 - Advanced academic principles are investigated through applied tasks such as case studies and field trips.

-- UC has particular expertise in policy processes and community leadership in New Zealand-Pacific contexts, in East and Southeast Asia and in science, environment and technology policy.
+- UC has particular expertise in policy processes and community leadership in Aotearoa New Zealand–Pacific contexts, in East and Southeast Asia, and in science, environment, and technology policy.

 How to apply

 The Master of Policy and Governance (MPAG) comprises 180 points.
-Students can decide on the level of research that makes up their programme, choosing one of two options:
+You can decide on the level of research that makes up their programme, choosing one of two options:

-- Option 1: 120 points of coursework plus a 60-point dissertation
+- 120 points of coursework plus a 60-point dissertation, or

-- Option 2: 90 points of coursework plus a 90-point thesis (Note: this is normally only open to students with a GPA of 7.5 or with the approval of the Head of Programme).
+- 90 points of coursework plus a 90-point thesis Note: (this is normally only open to students with a GPA of 7.5 or with the approval of the Head of Programme).

-Students start their studies in February (Semester 1) and the normal enrolment would be full-time for one year.
-However, with approval, students can study part-time up to a maximum of three years.
+You will start studies in February or July, and the normal duration would be full-time for 1 year.
+However, with approval, you can study part-time up to a maximum of 3 years.

-The Wellington field trip is a two-day trip which includes meetings with senior figures in Government and Opposition, a variety of senior ministers, policy advisers, the Parliamentary Research library, and senior leaders, including the Prime Minister, and the Leader of the Opposition.
-The field trip also includes a formal networking and senior peer mentoring event with UC alumni now working in Wellington.
+Te Whanga-nui-a-Tara Wellington field trip is a two-day trip, which includes meetings with senior figures in Government and Opposition, a variety of senior ministers, policy advisors, the Parliamentary Research library, and senior leaders, including the Prime Minister, and the Leader of the Opposition.
+The field trip also includes a formal networking and senior peer mentoring event with UC alumni now working in Te Whanga-nui-a-Tara Wellington.
 This is an effective professional networking event.

 Graduates will leave UC having: